Worship is how we express our love, adoration, admiration, and wonder at God’s presence. The Christian breathes in God’s goodness and exhales worship.

 “The highest form of worship is the worship of unselfish Christian service.”—Billy Graham

 Worship cannot simply be about singing the songs we enjoy or doing our favorite activities.
 If that’s all it is, then it’s ultimately something we do for ourselves.
-By making ourselves living sacrifices, we remove ourselves from the equation and discover a worship that’s grounded in Christ.
-Worship should be an activity that is teaching us humility—and not an opportunity for self indulgence.
+By making ourselves living sacrifices, we remove ourselves from the equation and discover worship that’s grounded in Christ.
+Worship should be an activity that is teaching us humility—and not an opportunity for self-indulgence.

 20. The world needs to see our worship

 “God directs his people not simply to worship but to sing his praises ‘before the nations.’
 We are called not simply to communicate the gospel to nonbelievers; we must also intentionally celebrate the gospel before them.”—Timothy J. Keller